nathanmls/reinforce/CONTRIBUTING.md

    - Add detailed usage analytics
    - Implement personalized learning insights

+## 🏫 Self-Hosting and Local Alternatives (Post-MVP)

+A core priority for Reinforce is to enable complete self-hosting capabilities for educational institutions.
+The following initiatives will be implemented after the MVP to reduce external dependencies and enhance self-hosting options:

+1. **Local TTS Alternatives**
+   - Replace ElevenLabs with open-source TTS solutions
+     - Integrate Mozilla TTS or other open-source voice synthesis engines
+     - Add support for local voice models that can run on school servers
+     - Develop a fallback system that gracefully degrades to simpler TTS when resources are limited
+   - Create a modular TTS adapter system to easily switch between providers
+   - Optimize voice synthesis for low-latency on modest hardware

+2. **Local Database Alternatives**
+   - Replace Firebase with self-hostable database solutions
+     - Implement PostgreSQL or MongoDB adapters for data storage
+     - Create migration tools to transfer data from Firebase to local databases
+     - Develop a consistent API layer that works with both Firebase and local alternatives
+   - Add documentation for database setup and maintenance for school IT administrators
+   - Ensure data integrity and backup solutions for self-hosted deployments

+3. **Containerization and Deployment**
+   - Create Docker containers for easy deployment
+     - Develop a comprehensive docker-compose setup for one-command deployment
+     - Optimize container images for minimal resource usage
+   - Provide Kubernetes configurations for larger deployments
+   - Add detailed deployment guides for various hosting environments

+4. **Authentication Alternatives**
+   - Implement local authentication options to replace Firebase Auth
+     - Add support for LDAP/Active Directory integration for schools
+     - Create OAuth connectors for existing school identity providers
+     - Develop a standalone authentication system for completely offline deployments

+5. **Offline Capabilities**
+   - Enhance Progressive Web App features for limited connectivity environments
+   - Implement local AI model inference where possible
+   - Create sync mechanisms for intermittent connectivity scenarios

+6. **Resource Optimization**
+   - Develop tiered deployment options based on available resources
+   - Create asset optimization tools for schools with limited bandwidth
+   - Implement performance monitoring and auto-scaling capabilities

+**Implementation Priorities:**
+1. First establish a stable adapter/provider pattern for all external services
+2. Focus on TTS and database alternatives as the highest priorities
+3. Create comprehensive documentation for self-hosting scenarios
+4. Develop and test in resource-constrained environments to ensure viability

+These initiatives align with our commitment to making Reinforce as open-source and self-hostable as possible, ensuring schools have complete control over their data and implementation.

 5. **Character Model and Animation Enhancements**

 1. **Ready Player Me Character Integration**